-I will upload home learning and examples of work on our class webpage most days.
-I am going to try and upload myself reading some stories during the normal school week so we can continue our 'Drop Everything and Read' (DEAR) time!
+I will continue to upload myself reading stories during the normal school week so we can continue our 'Drop Everything and Read' (DEAR) time!
+I will be reading books with a London theme!
 This can be found on the children tab under Video Resource Zone.
-The first story is 'Peace at Last' by Jilly Murphy.
 Please try and include a daily 'reading time' for you and your child to share a book together, whether your child reads to you or you read to your child.

 Wednesday 25th March

 Hello to all my lovely Badgers and their families.
 I hope you are all well.
 Thank you to those who are embracing your home learning.
 We can do this!
 Below are some examples of writing that the children have completed using J2Office today.